Perfect divisions in ($P_2 \cup P_4$, bull)-free graphs: Abstract

 \section{Abstract}

-A graph $G$ is perfectly divisible if, for every induced subgraph $H$ of $G$, the vertex set $V(H)$ admits a partition $(A, B)$ such that $H[A]$ is perfect and $\omega(H[B])<\omega(H)$.
-We prove that every ($P_2\cup P_4$, bull)-free graph $G$ with $\omega(G)\geq3$ is perfectly divisible hence the chromatic number satisfies $\chi(G)\leq\binom{\omega(G)+1}{2}$.
-The clique-number condition is tight: counterexamples exist for $\omega(G)=2$.
-Additionally, we provide a short proof of the perfect divisibility of ($P_5$, bull)-free graphs, originally established by Chudnovsky and Sivaraman~\cite{CHUDPD2D}.
+A graph $G$ has a perfect division if its vertex set can be partitioned into two sets $A$, $B$ such that $G[A]$ is perfect and $\omega(G[B]) < \omega(G)$.
+We call $G$ perfectly divisible if every induced subgraph of $G$ admits a perfect division.
+We prove that every ($P_2 \cup P_4$, bull)-free graph $G$ with $\omega(G) \geq 3$ has a perfect division if $G$ contains no homogeneous set.
+The clique-number condition is tight: a counterexample exists for $\omega(G) = 2$.
+Additionally, we present a short proof of the perfect divisibility of ($P_5$, bull)-free graphs, originally established by Chudnovsky and Sivaraman~\cite{CHUDPD2D}.

 \textbf{Mathematics Subject Classification}: 05C15, 05C17, 05C69

 \textbf{Keywords}: Graph colouring; Perfect divisibility; Bull-free graphs; $P_2\cup P_4$-free graphs.